 A Day Trip to Trogir

 Excuse my whimsy, but I always feel that a little bit of magic’s at work when I visit Trogir.
 Set within medieval walls on the tiniest of islands, this town is truly charming, and for clients looking for some genuine peace and quiet, I always suggest a visit.
+The tranquillity of this town it a wonderful contrast to the livelier areas often visited on a Croatia city break.

 The town is so renowned for its superb Renaissance and Romanesque architecture that it gained World Heritage Status in 1997.
 While there’s a lot to be said for simply wandering around taking it all in, I highly recommend seeking out the thirteenth-century St. Lawrence’s Cathedral, which features a stunning Romanesque portal.
 Another must-see for history lovers is the small but exquisitely curated Museum of Sacred Art, which is home to a Bellini painting and numerous illuminated manuscripts.